mikee385/CppRayTracer/README.md

 ## License

-CppRayTracer is distributed under the terms of the BSD 2-clause license.
+CppRayTracer is distributed under the terms of the MIT license.

 See LICENSE.md for details.